Matamoros, Tamaulipas: Cultural attractions

 Fortress of Casamata, converted into Museum Casamata in 1970, was a bastion that now guards a fine collection of prehispanic figurines and artifacts dating from central historic moments: the Spanish colonist era, the Mexican War of Independence, and the contentious Mexican Revolution.
 Unique and curious items are also exhibited, such as an iron casket where the remains of fearless General Canales once rested (fought against both American and French invasions) and the dark tunnels lounged beneath the construction, inevitable reference for local horror stories.
 The existence of a multipurpose hall and newspaper library also provide extra interest to the museum.
 The museum was founded by Don Eliseo Paredes Manzano, the city's first "cronista" and recognized historian.

 The 'Museo de Arte Contemporáneo de Tamaulipas (MACT),' inaugurated in 1969, is the largest and most important art museum in the city, and one of the most memorable in the state of Tamaulipas.
 Art and photo exhibitions are held yearlong at MACT.
 Artworks from Mexico City, Monterrey, New York City, Los Angeles, Milan, and Paris have been displayed at this museum.

 The central 'plaza' in Matamoros is home to the Presidential Offices, the Cathedral of Nuestra Señora Villa del Refugio, and of the Casino Matamorense, along with other historical buildings.
 The 'Teatro Reforma', the most important theater in the city, is found a few blocks away.
 On 28 January 1829, the plaza was named after the heroic and historical figure Miguel Hidalgo y Costilla, who fought in the Mexican War of Independence.
 Moreover, the Cathedral of Nuestra Señora Villa del Refugio, constructed in 1831, was one of the first mayor constructions and is one of the present symbols of the city.
 Its neoclassical architecture, along with its rich, historical background, attracts visitors yearlong.
 The Casino Matamorense, constructed in 1950, is traditionally considered the center of social gatherings for the principal families of Matamoros.
 Also with its unique architecture, Centro Cultural Olimpico, is a historical creation built in the city.
 Nothing like it had been done before.
 And finally, the 'Teatro Reforma,' once considered the 'House of the Opera of the 19th Century', was constructed in 1861.
 For decades, the theater was home to important balls held by the richest families of Matamoros and the high-ranking military officers of the state.
 In addition, 'Teatro Reforma' is well known for being the first place in history where the Mexican National Anthem was played.

+On 10 April 2002, the Museum of Mexican Agrarianism was founded.
+Its collection pertain to agrarianism and land reform.

+Medical tourism

+As of 2023, Matamoros has been a destination for US Americans seeking healthcare or cosmetic surgery at prices lower than in the US.

+In May 2023, the CDC reported about an outbreak of fungal meningitis in US residents returning from Matamoros after medical or surgical procedures including liposuction involving injection of an anesthetic into the area around the spinal column i.e., epidural anesthesia.

+As of June 1, the causative agent had been identified as Fusarium solani.